-Benefits of the Climate Schools: Alcohol Module have been demonstrated in Australia in three randomised control trials:
+Benefits of the Climate Schools: Alcohol Module have been demonstrated in Australia in four randomised control trials:

 Teesson, M., Newton, N. C., Slade, T., Carragher, N., Barrett, E. L., Champion, K. E., Kelly, E. V., Nair, N. K., Stapinski, L. A., Conrod, P. J. (2017).
 Combined universal and selective prevention for adolescent alcohol use: a cluster randomized controlled trial.
 Psychological Medicine, 47, 1761-1770.